layilin/SP23-33852/glossary.md

 - Azores.
 Islands in the eastern Atlantic Ocean relatively close to the coasts of Europe and Africa.
 Along with the Canary, Cape Verde, and Madeiras islands, they often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
 As Grainger remarks, sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century.
 The sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.

 - Barbados.
 An island first settled by the English in 1627; one of the Lesser Antilles.
 It gained independence from the United Kingdom in 1966.
-Grainger also spells it as Barbadoes.

 - Barbary-coast.
 The Mediterranean coastline of North Africa that runs from modern Egypt to the Atlantic Ocean and includes parts of Morocco, Algeria, Tunisia, and Libya.